dasch-swiss/dsp-api/docs/02-dsp-ontologies/knora-base.md

 ## Knora Ontology Versions

-The Knora base ontology has the property `kb:ontologyVersion`, whose object is a string that indicates the deployed version of all the Knora built-in ontologies.
-This allows the [repository update program](../04-publishing-deployment/updates.md) to determine which repository updates are needed when Knora is upgraded.
+The Knora base ontology has the property `kb:ontologyVersion`, whose object is a string that indicates the deployed version of all the DSP-API built-in ontologies.
+This allows the [repository update program](../04-publishing-deployment/updates.md) to determine which repository updates are needed when DSP-API is upgraded.